 Ironclad Developments has been in correspondence with Saanich District officials for a rezoning and development permit application.
-Both applications will be submitted to the District of Saanich later this Spring.
+Both applications were submitted to the District of Saanich in August, 2021.

 Ironclad Developments is exploring design options that will meet the objectives of the Tillicum Local Area Plan Design Guidelines and be contextually sensitive to the community.